|

 Wondering how to make fresh-smelling pine-infused vinegar for cleaning?
 Read on for my full how-to.

 I love making my own cleaning sprays.
-I have made my own herb-infused vinegar for cleaning before, but I’ve never made any with pine.
+I quite often make my own herb-infused vinegar for cleaning before, but I’ve never made any with pine.

-I really love the smell of pine.
+I really love the smell of pine though.
 It’s a fresh smell I associate with cleaning, and as such, I quite often use pine essential oil in my homemade cleaning products.
 However, I’ve never had any fresh pine to hand to try it out in my cleaning products.

 How To Make Pine Infused Vinegar For Cleaning